Click to return to the first page

 Once Paul had a complete copy negative in hand, he ran off a positive cutting copy and then set about abridging it.
 He did more, besides.
 He deleted all the opening and closing credits and replaced them with new Killiam credits, and so any clues that those original credits would have provided are gone.
 After his editor chopped half an hour out of the movie, he added sound.
 This would be for a proposed TV series, you see.

 The series was to be called “Hour of Silents,” a 1-minute introduction by Paul himself, followed by a 49-minute film, with 10 minutes left over for advertising slots.
 He trimmed several features to 49 minutes each.
 The Yankee Clipper was to be his pilot.
 In addition to The General, he also gave the 49-minute treatment to Blood and Sand.
 Did he do the same for any other flicks?
 I don’t know.
 Paul, though, could never find a network sponsor, and so I suppose he never filmed his intros and he probably never created opening and closing series titles.
-He was able, though, to sell these few episodes to individual stations in the UK and then in the US.
+He was able, though, to sell these few episodes to the CBC (Canadian Broadcasting Corporation)!
+Well knock me over with a feather.

 It just says “Movie,” but it’s “Hour of Silents,” as we soon learn.